EconomyLong-term prospects for the development of the Ukrainian Economy

 2. Ukraine and its partners must create an independent agency to coordinate and control the flow of investments.

-3. Ukraine should be responsible for the reconstruction plan.
-Moreover, the country may actively involve its citizens in the reconstruction process.
+3. Ukraine should be responsible for the reconstruction plan and may actively involve its citizens in the reconstruction process.

 4. The focus should be on improving technologies.
 Ukraine should become an even better and more advanced country than before this brutal war.
 For example, it should be “greener.”